catalinii/minisatip/README.txt

 Please use https://toda.ro/projects/minisatip/issues/new for features requests.
-In order to speed up the investigation of an issue, please provide the full log and a link to the application that is not working.
+In order to speed up the investigation of an issue, please provide the full log and a link to the application that is not working. minisatip requires libdvbcsa development files.
+If you want to compile minisatip without libdvbcsa, remove # from the line #NODVBCSA=-DDISABLE_DVBCSA in Makefile

 Usage: